HardingRU/Number-Punchers/planning/proposal.md

 Last, not sure if I'll have ability to save high scores or not.

 ## Phases of Completion
-1) Create the logic in straightforward fashion (done)
+1) Create the logic in straightforward fashion (mostly done, finish friday)
 2) Refactor Logic (Friday)
 3) Create the visuals (Started, Finish Monday)
 4) Add bells and whistles (high score, bad guys) *optional* (Tuesday)